Bublik-05/ModaPulse/README.md

 - `schema.sql` — CREATE TABLE statements for all tables
 - `data.sql` — SQL script for importing CSV data into PostgreSQL
 - `queries.sql` — 10 analytical SQL queries (with short comments)
-- `main.py` — Python script to connect to the database and execute basic queries (Assignment 1)
+- `main.py` — Python script to connect to the database and execute basic queries
-- `analytics.py` — main analytical module with SQL execution, data visualization, and export to Excel (Assignment 2)
+- `analytics.py` — main analytical module with SQL execution, data visualization, and export to Excel
 - `config.py` — database connection configuration (user, password, host, port, dbname)
 - `requirements.txt` — Python dependencies (`pandas`, `matplotlib`, `openpyxl`, `psycopg2`, etc.)
 - `archive/` — CSV files from the Kaggle dataset (may be stored as ZIP archive)